ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 The Merkle Tree root hash is then used to tweak the above internal public key.

-We define a "tagged hash", as follows:
+We define a "tagged hash", as follows (this is the same as the definition in [BIP-340 Design][] paragraph "Tagged Hashes"):

 * `tagged_hash(tag : vector<u8>, input : vector<u8>)`
   * `= sha256(sha256(tag) || sha256(tag) || input)`